 Motivations to Participate in Science and Impact of Science Engagement

 The main aim of much of Nancy’s research involves improving understanding of factors that make science engagement activities and resources more effective.
-Her research group examines motivations and barriers to participation in citizen science programs and whether participation in citizen science and other science engagement activities changes attitudes, understanding and behaviour.
-Her research has also examined motivations to becoming professional scientists.
+Her research group examines motivations and barriers to participation in science and whether participation in citizen science and other science engagement activities changes attitudes, understanding and behaviours.
+She also examines motivations to studying science and becoming professional scientists.

 Longnecker, N., Elliott, J., Gondwe, M. (2014).
 Inspiring Australia: An Evaluation Tool for Science Engagement Activities.
 Perth, WA.

 Fletcher, J., Salter, Z. & Longnecker, N. (2014).
 Not just a load of rubbish: A marine debris citizen program’s impact on school teachers.
 Public Communication of Science and Technology.
 Salvado, 7 Brazil, March, 2014.

 Venville, G., Rennie, L., Hanbury, C., & Longnecker, N. (2013).
 Scientists reflect on why they chose to study science.
 Research in Science Education.
 43: 2207- 2233.
 DOI 10.1007/s11165-013-9352-3.

 Bickford, S., Longnecker, N, & Venville, G. (2011).
 Student and Teacher Feedback on a Science Careers Outreach Program: An ‘Alignment’ Perspective.
 National Association for Research in Science Teaching (NARST), Orlando, FL.

 Venville, Grady, Mary Oliver, Nancy Longnecker and Léonie Rennie.
 (2010).
 Selecting Science Subjects: Why Students Do, Why They Can’t!
 Teaching Science.
 56(3):19- 26.

 Different Perspectives and Ways of Knowing